Detail from elevation for Sears, Roebuck and Co. / Karl Schneider

 Shopping in midcentury style: Detail from an elevation for Sears, Roebuck and Co. by Karl Schneider, 1942–45.
 Graphite and colored pencil on tracing vellum.
-Getty Research Institute, 850129
+The Getty Research Institute, 850129

 Some time ago, I saw a headline in the Wall Street Journal that read “In Retreat, Sears Set to Unload Stores.”
 It seems that Sears is cash strapped and needs to raise over $700 million, so selling its stores is probably good business sense.
+But I found this to be pretty gloomy news.

 No, I never worked at Sears, and I do not own Sears stock.
 Until recently, I only thought of Sears if I was in the market for a washing machine.
 But a couple of years ago I dove into the Karl Schneider archive at the Getty Research Institute, and Sears has never looked the same to me.
 In the course of conducting research on Schneider, I came to understand the enormous innovations that Sears (officially Sears, Roebuck and Co.) pioneered in product development, retailing, and store design.
 What most others think of as the most mundane of retail establishments is, for me, connected to the great architectural and design movements of the 20th century.